 Start by preparing any notes on the company or prospect in an organized and easily accessible way.
 Using platforms like SalesLoft, all company details, call recordings, and emails can be logged directly to your prospect’s Salesforce activity history.
 With your notes logged in Salesforce, you can easily reference them during interactions you and your prospect have.

-You should also take time to gather yourself before your calls.
+You should also take the time to gather yourself before your calls.
 If you have a scheduled call time, be sure you are punctual.
 Even better, get situated five minutes before the call, review your notes, and mentally prepare.

 When it comes to emails, make sure you proofread for typos or incorrect information.
 Even if you are working from a template, you want to avoid rookie mistakes like sending messages with incorrect dynamic tag information.
 If you’ve already been communicating with someone and revert back to their formal name (like “Donna Jo” who goes by “DJ”), it’s a red flag that you didn’t physically compose your email.
 Do your due diligence, and proofread your emails before you hit send.